Fujifilm Instax SQ20 Review

 Fujifilm really has packed a lot into this little camera – there’s so much that you can unbox it and after a short charge get right into your creative zone.

-In terms of cost, this Instax is in the high end of the price range for Fujifilm line ups (check the latest price here).
+In terms of cost, this Instax is in the high end of the price range for Fujifilm line ups.

 However, for the price, you get the best of the best that Fujifilm has to offer.
 All the decades of film research, camera manufacture and Instax technology come together in this camera.